Quick links (about the journal):

 New

 The articles of the latest issue are already available for download.
-In this issue, readers will find important contributions on e-logistics, GDPR, IT project success, IT strategic alignement, and cloud-based project management.
+In this issue, readers will find important contributions on IT project portfolio risk, 4IR technologies project management, project tools misalignment, and public investment projects selection.

 Downloads